7mgppp/InTimeTecGuestHouseManagementSystem/README.md

 # Guest House Management System

 A full-stack Guest House Management System built with **ASP.NET Core (.NET 10), React, Entity Framework Core, and SQL Server** to streamline room booking, guest management, maintenance tracking, and administrative operations.
+This was made as a Demo Project to get comfortable with the technologies at the start of internship

 ---